s3prl/s3prl/s3prl/upstream/mos_prediction/README.md

 with torch.no_grad():
     scores = mos_predictor(wavs)['scores'] # list of scores of the wavs `[score1, score2, ...]`
 ```

+## Train Your Own MOS Predictor
-You can also fine-tune your own MOS Predictor with different self-supervised speech model by using the code in the downstream folder (Check [**Fine-tune your own MOS Predictor**](../../downstream/mos_prediction)).
+You can also train your own MOS Predictor with different self-supervised speech model by using the code in the downstream folder (Check [**Train your own MOS Predictor**](../../downstream/mos_prediction)).

 ## Citation